 - (12) The 2017 scheme applies to sustainable biofuels produced in Sweden and to imported sustainable biofuels and indirectly benefits the producers of sustainable biofuels as it offsets part of the biofuel production costs. - (13) The SEA is responsible for a control system that ensures compliance with the sustainability criteria for all biofuels and that controls the depreciation of the production facilities for biofuels produced from food and feed crops (hereinafter referred to as 'food-based biofuels').
-From 30 June 2021, Sweden will align these criteria to the requirements of the revised Renewable Energy Directive ("RED II"), including the sustainability and greenhouse gases emissions criteria.
-According to Swedish tax legislation, a supplier of
+From 30 June 2021, Sweden will align these criteria to the requirements of the revised Renewable Energy Directive ("RED II")4, including the sustainability and greenhouse gases emissions criteria.
+According to Swedish tax legislation, a supplier of biofuels needs to be able to produce evidence that the biofuels are sustainable in order to receive the tax exemption.

-&lt;sup>4 Directive (EU) 2018/2001 of the European Parliament and of the Council of 11 December 2018 on the promotion of the use of energy from renewable (OJ L 328, 21.12.2018, p.
+4 Directive (EU) 2018/2001 of the European Parliament and of the Council of 11 December 2018 on the promotion of the use of energy from renewable (OJ L 328, 21.12.2018, p.
 82-209).
 This Directive also obliges Member States to only count towards the RES targets the same share of high indirect land use change (ILUC) risk biofuels than it consumed in 2019, unless they are certified as low ILUC-risk.